s3bk/bullet/README.md

 ### Building:
+Bullet makes use of unstable features, so a nightly rustc is needed to compile it.

 To build it, you will need a CPU supporting `avx` and enable it:

 Write the following into `math/.cargo/config` to enable it just here: